jpreardon/float-plan/WORKLOG.md

   - Add skipper ID as hidden field when there is no skipper select
   - Style skipper field as readonly for skippers
 - Allow skippers to edit their float plans (and only their float plans)
+- Add associtations for crew/guests
+  - Add crew association between plans and users.
+Display crew list on show form.
+  - Need to figure out some typeahead, maybe [this](https://stackoverflow.com/questions/34465104/autocomplete-many-to-many-rails-4) will work.

 ## 2019-05-26